-- (2) Specific instances.
-Evidence of specific instances of sexual behavior of an alleged victim with persons other than the accused offered on the issue of whether the alleged victim consented to the sexual behavior with respect to the sexual offense alleged. - (b) Exceptions.
-This rule does not require the exclusion of evidence of (i) specific instances of sexual behavior if offered for a purpose other than the issue of consent, including proof of the source of semen, pregnancy, disease, injury, mistake, or the intent of the accused; (ii) false allegations of sexual offenses; or (iii) sexual behavior with persons other than the accused which occurs at the time of the event giving rise to the sexual offense alleged. - (a) Definition.
-In this Rule, "sexual behavior" means behavior relating to the sexual activities of an individual, including the individual's experience or observation of sexual intercourse or sexual contact, use of contraceptives, history of marriage or divorce, sexual predisposition, expressions of sexual ideas or emotions, and activities of the mind such as fantasies or dreams. - (b) Evidence of sexual behavior generally inadmissible.
-Except as otherwise provided in subdivisions (c) and (d), in a criminal proceeding involving the alleged sexual misconduct of an accused, evidence may not be admitted to prove that the alleged victim engaged in other sexual behavior.
+1 consent, including proof of the source of semen, pregnancy, disease, injury, mistake, 2 or the intent of the accused; (ii) false allegations of sexual offenses; or (iii) sexual 3 behavior with persons other than the accused which occurs at the time of the event 4 giving rise to the sexual offense alleged.
+5 (a) Sexual behavior defined.
+In this Rule, "sexual behavior" means behavior 6 relating to the sexual activities of an individual, including the individual 's 7 experience or observation of sexual intercourse or sexual contact, use of 8 contraceptives, history of marriage or divorce, sexual predisposition, expressions of 9 sexual ideas or emotions, and activities of the mind such as fantasies or dreams.
+10 (b) Evidence of sexual behavior generally inadmissible.
+Except as otherwise 11 provided in subdivisions (c) and (d), in a criminal proceeding involving the alleged 12 sexual misconduct of an accused, evidence may not be admitted to prove that the 13 alleged victim engaged in other sexual behavior.
+14 (c) Exceptions.
+Evidence of specific instances of an alleged victim's sexual 15 behavior, if otherwise admissible under these rules, is admissible to prove: 16 (1) that an individual other than the accused was the source of the 17 semen, injury, disease, other physical evidence, or pregnancy; 18 (2) that an individual other than the accused was the source of the 19 alleged victim 's knowledge of sexual behavior; 20 (3) consent, if the alleged victim's sexual behavior either involved the